netcinematics/AI_SPECTRoSCOPE/README.md

 > aTELLECTaSCOPEa - is an open-source 3D VISUALIZATION of embed space.

+It's been around for awhile.

 _________________________

 ### FOCUS

-> With FOCUS on "MECHANISTIC INTERPRETABILITY" and SEMANTIC_SPECTROSCOPY!
+> FOCUS, on "MECHANISTIC INTERPRETABILITY" and "CONCEPT_SPECTROSCOPY"!

 ________________________